awsdocs/aws-codepipeline-user-guide/doc_source/actions-create-cross-region.md

                        }
    ```

 1. In the pipeline structure, remove the `artifactStore` field and add the `artifactStores` map for your new cross\-region action\.
-The mapping must include an artifact bucket for the current pipeline region and buckets for any additional regions as follows:
+The mapping must include an artifact bucket for the current pipeline Region and buckets for any additional Regions as follows:

    ```
    "artifactStores":{